Skip to main content

 photo of Virginia Beauchamp, Ph.D.

-Dr. Beauchamp found that because some kinds of writings were considered improper for women, they wrote in genres such as letters, diaries, and family histories.
-She has written extensively, is editor of several books, and has written numerous articles.
+Beauchamp found that because some kinds of writings were considered improper for women, they wrote in genres such as letters, diaries, and family histories.
+She wrote extensively and worked as an editor on several books.
 In 1987, she published A Private War: Letters and Diaries of Madge Preston, 1862-1867.
-Her writings have also won her the Governor's Award.

-Dr. Beauchamp has been a pioneer in community efforts to improve the status of women.
+Beauchamp was a pioneer in community efforts to improve the status of women.
 In 1976, she was a founding member of the Women's Action Coalition of Prince George's County, a network of diverse women's groups.
-She served as a member of the Prince George's County Commission for Women, from 1990-1993.
-Dr. Beauchamp coordinated lectures showcasing women scholars for the College Park Branch of the American Association of University Women.
-She received the Governor's Citation for her contributions to achieving sex equity in Maryland educational institutions during the first decade of Title IX.
+She served as a member of the Prince George's County Commission for Women from 1990-1993.
+Beauchamp coordinated lectures showcasing women scholars for the College Park Branch of the American Association of University Women.
+She received a Governor's Citation for her contributions to achieving sex equity in Maryland educational institutions during the first decade of Title IX.

-For the Greenbelt News Review, Dr. Beauchamp served as reporter, editor, editorial writer and a member of the Board of Directors for several decades.
+Beauchamp served as a reporter, editor, editorial writer, and member of the Board of Directors for the Greenbelt News Review for several decades.

-Dr. Beauchamp was named to the Prince George's County Women's Hall of Fame in 1991, and was selected to their Women of Achievement volume the following year.
-She was also named in the Women of Achievement in Maryland History, 2002.
-In that same year she was chosen as the Greenbelt, Maryland, Outstanding Citizen.
+In 1991, Beauchamp was inducted into the Prince George's County Women's Hall of Fame and was selected for their Women of Achievement volume the following year.
+She was also named in the Women of Achievement in Maryland History, published in 2002.
+In that same year, she was chosen as the Greenbelt, Maryland, Outstanding Citizen.
+In 2015, the University of Maryland and the American Association of University Women held a special program in her honor, “A Celebration of Equity for Women, Virginia Walcott Beauchamp in her 95th year.”

-Dr. Virginia Beauchamp is a pioneer, risk taker, intellectual with a vision and has given women the power to believe they have a history to be proud of, and a future to believe in.
+Virginia Beauchamp was a pioneer, risk taker, and intellectual with a vision and has given women the power to believe they have a history to be proud of and a future to believe in.

 View Maryland State Archives BiographyBack to Top